The options to the left show how you can support the only museum dedicated to airlift and air refueling history!

 The AMC Museum Foundation Inc. is an IRS-approved, non-profit 501(c)(3) educational organization that provides capital support to the Air Mobility Command Museum for facility improvement, expansion, educational programs and events, and projects for which U.S. Air Force funding is not available.

-Why should you donate to our Annual Campaign?
+Why should you donate to the AMC Museum Foundation, Inc?
 Your tax-deductible donation helps preserve our U.S. Air Force history and heritage and funds aircraft restoration, new exhibits, and educational programs.

-We have two major restoration projects—the C-119B Flying Boxcar and the KB-50J Superfortress (pictured above)—and we're obviously excited about both!
+We have two major restoration projects—the C-119B Flying Boxcar and the KB-50J Superfortress—and we're obviously excited about both!
 As you've seen in recent Hangar Digests, our recently acquired C-119 is a Korean War hero, the only surviving plane that dropped portable bridge sections directly responsible for troops being able to survive the 1950 Chosin Reservoir Campaign.

 Can't visit regularly?
 Many of our members live out of state and are unable to visit.
 In fact, less than 60% of our members live in Delaware.
 Our in-state and out-of-state friends are intensely interested and supportive of the work we do and like to keep in touch with the museum by enjoying our quarterly newsletter, Hangar Digest.
 So even though you might not able to visit us in person, you can show your support by becoming a member.

 Your dues are used to maintain our collection of aircraft and artifacts, fund educational programs, and build new exhibits.
 Your membership dues are deductible in accordance with IRS regulations.

 Have a question about becoming a member?
 Send an email to the Membership Manager at firstname.lastname@example.org